sameer-karim/w207-final-project/README.md

 #### Model Selection & Implementation:
 Because each team member wanted practice in building machine learning models, our approach had each team member build their own machine learning model using MAPE as our evaluation metric.
 We chose to explore a Linear Regression, Random Forest Regressor, and a feedforward Neural Network.

-Our baseline modeling exploration on strictly numerical data outputted a 28% MAPE value.
-After one-hot encoding our categorical data and including in the linear regression, we achieved an 18% MAPE value.
+In our Linear Regression model, we used np.log(price) to ensure that predictions are positive.
+The results are quite straightforward, we fit the model on our cleaned test data and returned the following results:

+- MAPE: 9.58%
+- R<sup>2</sup>: 92.92%

 Our Random Forest model utilized a parameter grid and RandomizedSearchCV to explore different combinations of hyperparameters.
 RandomizedSearchCV was used over GridSearchCV to emphasize efficiency and iterability.
 The best estimator from the search was selected and trained on the training set.
 The model performed well, achieving a 7.39% MAPE value on the test set.
 We iterated on the model by creating a more focused parameter grid around the best parameters obtained from the first run, and running GridSearchCV, a more exhaustive search.
 Results yielded a 7.33% MAPE value - a marginal improvement.
-This may be due to the model complexity or the bias-variance tradeoff.
+Further investigation would be needed to find where the reason lies; this may be due to the model complexity or the bias-variance tradeoff.
 Another further step could involve creating new features, such as interaction terms, polynomial features, or domain-specific features.

-The best model we used was XGBoost - it achieved a 6.5% MAPE on the test data The default hyperparameters for XGBoost actually ended up working the best - we tried running both a random search and grid search around parameters that were in close proximity to the default and we did not have success in lowering MAPE

-Conclusion:

-We chose a good dataset
-We cleaned and processed the data
-We encoded and scaled the data
-We experimented with a bunch of models
-Once we found a model of choice we tuned the model until we exceeded Kaggle standards We built a predict.py script using the encoder, scaler, and model artifact
+The XGBoost model was our highest achiever reaching a 6.5% MAPE value on the test data.
+The model utilized the 'gbtree' booster, with the 'reg' objective to minimize squared error for regression.
+We set an initial learning rate (eta) of 0.1, a maximum tree depth (max_depth) of 20, and both subsample and colsample_bytree values set to 0.8 to ensure robust and diverse trees.

+### Conclusion
+Despite our diverse approaches in modeling our data, we arrived at similar metrics.
+Each model performs exceptionally well on unseen data, particularly the XGBoost model (6.5% MAPE).
+Further research on ensemble models, feature engineering, and other hyperparameter tuning methods could improve the performance of this model, however given our time and resource constraints, we are satisfied with the results and hope you learn from our findings!